 I love Instagram for academics.

-I’m Jennifer and my life is all about how a strong digital identity can support and empower faculty and researchers.
-Welcome to The Social Academic.
+I’m Jennifer, and my life is all about how a strong digital identity can support and empower faculty and researchers like you.

 - Instagram has more active users than Twitter.

 - This image centered platform captures the attention of experts and non-experts.

 - Hashtags are followable, which means it is easy to track and keep up with a particular group, interest, or type of person.

 - Instagram captions allow up to 2,200 characters and 30 hashtags.